 Mila has worked as a writer, editorial director, and online editor for a number of publications.
 She holds a Bachelor of Arts in journalism from Ithaca College’s Roy H. Park School of Communications with a minor in communication and rhetorical Studies.
-She studied and lived in Paris, France through a Cultural Experiences Abroad (CEA) program where focused her studies on intercultural communication and the evolution of haute couture.
+Mila has continued her educational aims with online grant writing, ghostwriting, and studies in French.

 “The sound of the language is where it all begins.
 The test of a sentence is, Does it sound right?
 The basic elements of language are physical: the noise words make, the sounds and silences that make the rhythms marking their relationships.
 Both the meaning and the beauty of the writing depend on these sounds and rhythms.
 This is just as true of prose as it is of poetry, though the sound effects of prose are usually subtle and always irregular.”